autistic toothbrush

 How To Use an Autistic Toothbrush

-Using an Autistic toothbrush for kids is much like using manual toothbrushes in most cases, but it does depend on the toothbrush of choice and, more importantly, the individual needs of the child.
-Some tips on how to use an autistic toothbrush may include:
+Using an Autistic toothbrush for kids is much like using a regular brush in most cases, but it does depend on the kids toothbrush of choice and, more importantly, the individual needs of the child.
+Some tips on teaching kids how to use an autistic toothbrush may include:

 – Ask the person how they like to hold the toothbrush.

-– Help the person to brush all of their teeth, including the back
+– Help the person to brush all of their teeth, including the back, tongue, gums, and all chewing surfaces.

 When it comes to using an autistic toothbrush for kids, make sure that the toothbrush is the right size for your child’s mouth.
-You don’t want them struggling to hold it or fit it in their mouth.
+You don’t want them struggling to hold it or fit it in their mouth like a standard toothbrush.

 Also, be sure that the bristles are soft enough that they won’t cause discomfort or pain.
-Many parents find that silicone brushes work best for their children, as they are gentle yet effective at removing plaque and bacteria from teeth and gums.
+Many parents find that silicone brushes work best for their children, as they are gentle for complete tooth coverage and offer effective plaque removal from teeth and gums.

-Finally, help your child learn how to use the toothbrush properly.
+Help your child learn how to use the toothbrush properly for efficient cleaning and complete coverage.
 If your child is older, you can use visual supports to aid their brushing.
 Show them how to hold it and brush each section of their teeth evenly.
 Taking care of their oral hygiene is an important step in helping them alleviate any future distress caused by poor dental hygiene.

 Using an Autistic Toothbrush

 There are a couple of ways to use an autistic toothbrush – you can either use a conventional toothbrush or a soft-bristled 3 sided brush.
 If you’re using a conventional toothbrush, make sure to use gentle motions and avoid scrubbing too hard.
-You should also avoid twisting the brush head, as this can damage enamel and gums.
+You should also avoid twisting the head of brush for optimum brushing, as doing so can damage enamel and gums.

 If you’re using a gentler toothbrush, still make sure to wet the bristles before putting any toothpaste on them.
-Gently massage the surrounding bristles of the teeth and gum line, making sure to get into all the nooks and crannies.
+Take gentle care to massage the surrounding bristles on the tooth surfaces and gum line.
+Get into all the nooks and crannies!
 Rinse thoroughly with warm water when finished.

 Choosing The Right Toothpaste

-For many with sensory issues, flavored toothpaste can be a huge anxiety trigger, whether it’s a distaste of the overpowering mint flavor, or the unusual gooey texture.
+For many with sensory issues, flavored toothpaste can be a huge anxiety trigger.
+If it’s a distaste of the overpowering mint flavor, try one of the many child-friendly flavors available.
+First, check they aren’t putting too much toothpaste on – A pea size amount is enough for maximum cleaning!

-Consider alternative options such as unflavored and non-foaming toothpaste.
-This fluoride-free and unflavored toothpaste has thousands of positive reviews on Amazon, so it’s well worth a try.
+If it’s the unusual gooey texture causing issues, consider alternative options such as unflavored and non-foaming toothpaste.
+This fluoride-free and unflavored toothpaste has thousands of positive reviews on Amazon, so it’s well worth a try for sensitive mouths.

 An Autistic Toothbrush Has Long-Term Benefits